Here's How Long the Effects of Caffeine Last

 The answer: Caffeine lasts in our systems anywhere from 4 to 6 hours on average, and it has a half life of about 5 hours.
-That means if you consume 200 mg of caffeine, after 5 hours, you'll still have 100 mg left in your body.
+That means if you consume 200 milligrams of caffeine, after 5 hours, you'll still have 100 milligrams left in your body.
 It only takes about 45 minutes for 99 percent of the caffeine in our morning joe to be absorbed into our bloodstreams.

 Factors that contribute to how long caffeine lasts include:

-- How much caffeine you're consuming in milligrams
+1. How much caffeine you're consuming in milligrams

-- How dependent you are on caffeine
+2. How dependent you are on caffeine

-- How much water you're drinking
+3. How much water you're drinking

-- How sensitive you are to caffeine
+4. How sensitive you are to caffeine

 Once caffeine enters your body, it triggers the release of dopamine in your brain and puts you in a better mood, which is why it's considered a psychoactive drug.
 And the reason why caffeine keeps us alert and awake is because it blocks the sleep-inducing molecule adenosine in our brains.
-But coffee affects way more than just our brains—research has found it has an effect on our livers, our hearts, and more.